rycolab/wfsm/README.md

-# Inference Algorithms for Weighted Finite-State Machines
-This library contains an implementation for finding derivatives for Weighted Finite-State Machines (WFSMs).
+a# Inference Algorithms for Weighted Finite-State Machines This library contains an implementation for finding derivatives for Weighted Finite-State Machines (WFSMs).
 A detalied description of these algorithms and their runtimes, including